datasparq-intelligent-products/houston-quickstart-python/google-cloud/README.md

      - Under Runtime > Runtime Environment Variables
        - Add an environment variable with NAME = `GCLOUD_PROJECT` and VALUE = _your GCP project ID_
        - Add an environment variable with NAME = `HOUSTON_KEY` and VALUE = _your houston api key_
-       - If self-hosting, add an environment variable with NAME = `HOUSTON_URL` and VALUE = _your houston server url_
+       - Add an environment variable with NAME = `HOUSTON_BASE_URL` and VALUE = _your houston server url_
      - On the Code page
        - Set the Runtime to Python 3.9
        - Copy _pusbsub_function/main.py_ into the box for MAIN.PY
        - Copy _pusbsub_function/requirements.txt_ into the box for REQUIREMENTS.TXT
      - Click _Deploy_

 If using gcloud, run the following in the command line. (you may want to change the region to one closer to you):

    ```bash
    gcloud auth login